|

 being depicted.

-I found this Scotch pine in the local nurseryman's front yard.
-It has three vertical trunks, regrown from branches coming off the main trunk about 2 feet off the ground after the tree was cut as a Christmas tree.
-You can bet no one imagined back then what a garden beauty this tree would become.
+I found this Scots pine in the local nurseryman's front yard.
+It has three vertical trunks, regrown from lower branches after the tree was cut as a Christmas tree.
 I thinned out about one third of the crowded branches, and the tree was brought in and planted by tree spade when the garden was made in 1976.

 (web page under construction)